LEEYJ1021/sadaf/README.md

 Per-observation attributions for the five engagement/spend features (CTR, CVR, Depth, log_cost, log_impression — retained as "Group 0" purely as a reporting label, not a joint-estimator input) and the two temporal features (hour_sin, hour_cos — "Group 1") are summarized via a Gini coefficient, computed separately within each of three ad-group clusters (k-means on engagement/spend features).

 <p align="center"><img src="assets/fig7_individual_attribution_verification.png" width="880" alt="Individual-attribution verification"></p>
 <p align="center"><em>Figure 3.
 Individual-attribution verification.
-Top row: Gini-coefficient attribution concentration by cluster and method for Group 0 (engagement/spend) and Group 1 (temporal) features.
-Bottom-left: Kruskal-Wallis H statistics testing whether Group 0 attribution differs across clusters, computed separately for each of the three attribution methods.
-Bottom-right: Spearman rank correlation of feature-mean absolute attribution between each pair of methods, by cluster.</em></p>
+Top row: Gini-coefficient attribution concentration by cluster and method for Group 0 (engagement/spend) and Group 1 (temporal) features, computed on each cluster's row-level sample (n = 1,214 / 217 / 28).
+Bottom-left: Kruskal-Wallis H statistics testing whether Group 0 attribution differs across clusters, computed separately for each of the three attribution methods on the same row-level samples.
+Bottom-right: Spearman rank correlation of feature-mean absolute attribution between each pair of methods, by cluster — this test compares rankings across the seven model features (n = 7 per cluster), not the row-level observations directly.</em></p>

 **Cluster sizes** (row-level observations underlying the Gini/Kruskal-Wallis/Spearman statistics below, not unique ad-group counts — the two differ because advertisers contribute unequal numbers of hourly paid, non-zero-ROAS observations):